 2. If you’re like me and feel the best place to put this stuff isn’t in the boot, then you can split them up into two smaller boxes.
-The fist box contains a first aid box and the second is where I place the other stuff.
+The first box contains a first aid box and the second is where I place the other stuff.
 I place both these boxes under the front two seats.

 3. I also keep tissues and wet wipes on the passenger side front door and I have a child’s organizer behind my seat.
-This is very handy for maps and toys to keep my grand children occupied.
+This is very handy for maps and toys to keep my grandchildren occupied.

 4. Keep a trash bag on a separate hook in the car or a trash box.
 This makes it a lot easier to empty the car after each road trip or when it’s full.
-Now you can allocate this as a chore to one of the children if they’re old enough or simply place it into you bin when you arrive home.
-The most important part of this though is to empty it!
+Now you can allocate this as a chore to one of the children if they’re old enough or simply place it into your bin when you arrive home.
+The most important part of this though is to remember to empty it!

 5. Another tip would be to have each child remove their toys, bags and coats etc, after each trip.
 They need to get into the habit of doing this, I know at first they may complain but in time they’ll get the idea and it may filter out to the rest of the house. ( You can but try and live in hope.)